kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/4-intro-to-cli.md

 ## Cli

-Definitions
+Concepts

 - Command-line interface
 - The interface you use to configure Cisco devices

 ## Gui

-Definition: Graphical User interface
+Concept: Graphical User interface

 ## Cisco Device Connection